suzaankhan/Cube-Runner-Game-in-Unity/README.md

 # Cube-Runner-Game-in-Unity
 Cube Runner Game is an engaging and fast-paced 3D runner game built using Unity3D.
 The player controls a cube that moves forward continuously, navigating through a challenging path filled with obstacles.
 The objective is to dodge obstacles, stay on the path, and cover the maximum.
+#### Keeping only the assets folder as it consists of C# scrips, if you want entire project download th zip file and extract it

 ## GamePlay
 https://github.com/user-attachments/assets/f5d8315d-fe5e-43ae-9024-1da5b04444f5